laxuanlinh/awscertifieddev/revisionnote.md

 ### What to do when get ProvisionedThroughputExceededException?
   - Modify the application to use AWS SDK
   - Modify the app to use exponential backoff
+  - **DO NOT** increase write and read throughput if the issue is only write or read

+### How to use X-ray in ECS containers?
+  - Build the containers from `amazon/aws-xray-daemon` base image

+### Lambda function's iterator age metric growing and processing time more than expected?
+  - Increase the performance by `increasing RAM` of Lambda
+  - Increase stream throughoutput by `increasing shards`

+### `CloudWatch` filter only works for the events that happens after it's created

+### To check the impact on resources when updating `CloudFormation` templates, use change sets

+### `CloufFormation` `EC2` instances slow to set up?
+  - Create an `AMI` with installed software to reduce boot time
+  - Update the template to include the `AMI`

+### What `FIFO` queues have anything to do with deduplication?
+  - Probably nothing, other answers are just bad

+### `API Gateway` generates API key => User receives 403 Forbidden ?
+  - `createUseagePlanKey` to associate the newly created API key with the useage plan
+  - You create keys using `createApiKeys` or `importApiKeys`, cannot be both, so this option is not correct

+### `KMS` key rotation
+  - Key rotation is only supported for custom keys if they're generated within `AWS KMS HSM`s
+  - Imported custom keys, asymmetric or keys generated in `CloudHSM` clusters are not supported
+  - If use imported or asymmetric keys then must manually rotate

+### How to enable `CORS` when integrate `S3` web with `API Gateway`
+  - Needs to enable `CORS` on `API Gateway`

+### Can restrict access to some items in DynamoDB table using primary keys